QubitPi/packer-plugin-qubitpi/.web-docs/README.md

 ### Installation

-To install this plugin, copy and paste this code into your Packer configuration, then run [`packer init`](https://www.packer.io/docs/commands/init).
+To install this plugin, copy and paste this code into Packer configuration, then run [`packer init`](https://www.packer.io/docs/commands/init).

 ```hcl
 packer {